Free financial counselling services are available to help small business owners who need information about managing debt or are in financial distress.

 WA small business financial counselling

-The State Government has funded three providers under the WA Recovery Plan to help small businesses impacted by COVID-19.
+The State Government has funded the following providers to help small businesses.
 Select the provider closest to you or speak to one of the SBDC’s Small Business advisers on 133 140 for a referral.

 City of Cockburn